Table of Contents

 With accounts receivable (AR) financing, you use your outstanding invoices to receive quick access to capital, either by selling those invoices or by using them as collateral to receive a loan.

-Unlike many types of business loans, AR financing usually doesn’t require a minimum credit score, revenue, or years in business.
+Unlike many types of business loans, AR financing usually doesn’t require any kind of minimum credit score, revenue, or years in business.
 However, there are some tradeoffs involved.
 Here’s what you need to know about accounts receivable financing.

 Key Points

-• Accounts receivable (AR) financing gives businesses access to quick capital based on the value of their accounts receivables.
+• Accounts receivable (AR) financing gives a business access to quick capital based on the value of its accounts receivable.

-• With AR financing, you use your outstanding invoices as collateral for a loan or line of credit, or you sell them to a third party.
+• With AR financing, you can use your outstanding invoices as collateral for a loan or line of credit, or you can sell them to a third party.

-• This type of financing can benefit businesses with cash flow gaps due to delayed customer payments, providing funds without waiting for receivables to clear.
+• This type of financing can benefit businesses with cash flow gaps due to delayed customer payments, providing funds without the need to wait for receivables to clear.

 • Different types of accounts receivable financing include asset-based lending, traditional factoring, and selective receivables finance — each with unique structures and implications.

-• Approval is based on the creditworthiness of clients rather than the business itself, which can make it easier to qualify for than traditional funding.
+• Approval for AR financing is based on the creditworthiness of clients rather than the business itself, which can make it easier to qualify for than traditional funding.

 What Is Accounts Receivable Financing?